 Devotionals for the New Year

-Daily prayer and Bible reading is critical to grow in the Christian life, and a helpful tool is a daily devotional.
-There are many excellent monthly and quarterly magazines, including the non-denominational publications, Our Daily Bread, The Word for You Today, and Seeds from the Sower.
+Monthly and quarterly devotionals.
+There are many excellent monthly and quarterly magazines, including the non-denominational publications, Our Daily Bread, The Word for You Today, and Seeds of Hope.
 Our Daily Bread usually has an interesting illustration for a Biblical truth, and each daily devotion is written by a different author.
 The Word for You Today, written by Bob Gass of Northern Ireland, makes a practical application to a Biblical truth, often using humor.
-Seeds from the Sower, written by Michael and Lawrence Guido from Metter, Georgia, often uses humor to share an uplifting thought.
+Seeds of Hope (formerly Seeds from the Sower), written by Michael and Lawrence Guido from Metter, Georgia, often uses humor to share an uplifting thought.

 May God bless you as you dig into His word and seek His heart in prayer!